 Select a cable with protective sheath material that the manufacturer confirms can be installed in contact with materials such as polystyrene and polyurethane.
 Alternatively, cables should be installed so there is no direct contact between the cable and polystyrene.

 If you’re installing cables that haven’t been proven suitable for direct contact with polystyrene or polyurethane, either:

 - install the cable in a suitable conduit

 - leave an air gap between the cable and the polystyrene

 - apply a suitable barrier between the cable and the polystyrene.

-If you are conducting work in an area where you identify a cable in contact with materials such as polystyrene and polyurethane, check to see if the cable has become hard and brittle.
+If you identify a cable in contact with materials such as polystyrene and polyurethane, check to see if the cable has become hard and brittle, and if it has, replace it.
 If it hasn’t become hard or brittle, consider actions to remove the contact.
-If the cable has become hard and brittle, replace it.